 - 1.2 Titles achieved from International Championships: - 1.2.1 As described below, a player may gain a title directly from some events, or a single title norm.
-The requirements in 1.4.2 1.4.9 do not apply. - 1.2.2 The minimum score is 35 % for all titles and norms.
-The result shown is the minimum required. - 1.2.3 For continental, sub-continental or approved competitions of FIDE International Affiliates, a title or result can be achieved if at least one third or five of the appropriate member federations - whichever is lower - participate in the event.
+The requirements in 1.4.2 1.4.9 do not apply. - 1.2.2 For continental, sub-continental or approved competitions of FIDE International Affiliates, a title or result can be achieved if at least one third or five of the appropriate member federations - whichever is lower - participate in the event.